Zuntan03/EasyWan22/README_en.md

 - Continuing to update `Easy/I2V` workflow.
 	- Added support for `Rewrite Prompt` that rewrites prompts with local Qwen, separate from the prompt extension in `ExtendPrompt`.
+- Updates to `WanVideoWrapper` may have resolved memory shortage issues.

 ### 2025/08/03